 They found evidence that PEITC may be effective as a naturally occurring agent to reverse serious kidney damage in people with diabetes.

-Previous studies suggested sulforaphane, a related compound in cruciferous vegetables also helps reduce diabetes-associated kidney damage.
+Previous studies have suggested sulforaphane, a related compound in cruciferous vegetables also helps reduce diabetes-associated kidney damage.

 The current study bolsters the evidence that eating more vegetables containing these compounds could help people with diabetes to stave off kidney problems.